xuchen-ethz/snarf/README.md

 Official code release for ICCV 2021 paper [*SNARF: Differentiable Forward Skinning for Animating Non-rigid Neural Implicit Shapes*](https://arxiv.org/pdf/2104.03953.pdf).
 We propose a novel forward skinning module to animate neural implicit shapes with good generalization to unseen poses.

+**Update:** we have released an improved version, FastSNARF, which is 150x faster than SNARF.
+Check it out [here](https://github.com/xuchen-ethz/fast-snarf).

 If you find our code or paper useful, please cite as
 ```
 @inproceedings{chen2021snarf,